icicle1133/3ds-Controller/README.md

 5. the 3ds app is the same process as windows, except for installing devkitpro. go follow that.

 ### Goals
-- [ ] Fix false "connected" status when no server is running
+- [x] Fix false "connected" status when no server is running
-- [ ] Improve mouse input handling for touchscreen
 - [ ] Add ability to save multiple server configurations
-- [ ] Implement connection status checking
+- [x] Implement connection status checking
-- [ ] Add battery level indicator
+- [x] Add battery level indicator
-- [ ] Add a customizable keybind for turning off lcd (to save battery life)
+- [x] Add a customizable keybind for turning off lcd (to save battery life)
 - [ ] Add multiple device connections for a local multiplayer type thing (really meant for emulators)

 ## License